Battalions of Light Infantry of Africa: Uniforms and insignia

 Throughout most of their history the Bat' d'Af' wore the uniform of the French line infantry, modified according to the overseas conditions under which they had to serve and with some regimental distinctions.
 The latter included yellow piping on the blue and red kepi, yellow collar numbers, and for full dress, red epaulettes with green woollen fringes.
 As light infantry the Bat' d'Af' wore silver buttons and rank braiding rather than the bronze or gold of the line regiments.
 A bugle horn appeared on buttons and other insignia.

 Prior to 1914, the most commonly worn uniform of these units was white fatigue dress with white covered kepi and blue waist sash.
+In colder weather a short dark blue jacket (veste) was authorised with the battalion number in yellow on the collar.
 The medium blue greatcoat of the French infantry was worn on the march.
 A full dress uniform of dark blue tunic and red trousers (white trousers in hot weather) could be worn on parade or for off-duty wear.
 From World War I onwards the Bat' d'Af' were distinguished by "violet" (light purple/red) collar patch braiding and numbers on their khaki drill uniforms.

 From 1915, in common with other units of the Armée d'Afrique, a more practical khaki uniform was adopted for service on the Western Front.
 Khaki pith helmets appeared during the 1920s and 30s as an alternative to the kepi, which itself could be worn with khaki or white covers according to the occasion.
 White dress uniforms were reserved for cadres.